Guide written by:

 Some plants are naturally great at filling any empty or unsightly spaces in the garden.
 They can be sown directly in the ground, without any protection, and they won't need to be transplanted.
 These varieties include poppies, California poppies (Eschscholtzia), nasturtiums, marigolds, larkspurs, love-in-a-mists, knapweeds, blueberries, sweet peas, virginia sotck (Malcomia), cone-flowers, summer adonis (pheasant's eye), morning glory and so on.

-Here are some varieties that can be sown indoors or towards the end of the month in cooler areas: baby's breath (gypsohilia), marigold and Mexican marigold, sweet William, lupin, snapdragon, beardtongue, Chinese aster, decorative tobacco, carnation, zinnia, verbena and annual lavatera.
+Here are some varieties that can be sown indoors or towards the end of the month: baby's breath (gypsohilia), marigold and Mexican marigold, sweet William, lupin, snapdragon, beardtongue, Chinese aster, decorative tobacco, carnation, zinnia, verbena and annual lavatera.

 Flowers to plant in shady spots